nomppy/nomppy.github.io/content/drafts/blogs.md

 personal change is hard to measure because you _can't_ just look back[^2] and see make a visual comparison. even though i can feel that i'm a different person from when i started school, it's hard for me to figure out exactly what is different. what's scary about it is that it's also hard to notice if you've actually been going down.

-if you decide to write, though, you'll probably have a good way to track your past by snapshots. and not only you, but your friends and loved ones, too. it's a fun way to stay in touch with people you don't talk to very often anymore, i think.

 # 5
 it's only my first week back from springbreak, but it feels like the 5th.